January 19, 2023, by Lindsay Hall

 Just breathe – how to relieve stress around exam time

-With exams taking place across campus we spoke to one of our Fitness Instructors at the David Ross Sports Village, Eric Williamson, to find out the best ways to relieve the stress often felt by students at this time of year, here’s what Eric’s tips;
+With exams taking place across campus we’ve had a look at some of the best and simplest ways to relieve the stress often felt by students at this time of year.

 The key to staying in the peak performance zone – whether that’s physically whilst training/playing sport or keeping your concentration whilst revising – is to recognise when you start to feel stressed and then to apply some techniques to help you regain balance.

 Good ways to relieve stress can include taking a break from what you’re doing and going for a walk in the fresh air, heading to the gym or for a swim to get your heart pumping, or taking part in an exercise class with others such as body balance or yoga to help you feel energised.
 Just taking a few regular breaks from revision to stretch your legs can make a big difference to how you feel mentally and physically, aiding your revision.
 It’s always a good idea to keep hydrated throughout the day, even if you aren’t taking part in strenuous exercise.

 If this feels like you’re taking too much time out of studying then don’t worry, there’s one other really simple and quick method you can try – deep breathing exercises.
 It sounds really simple – just breathe – but it can be really effective in off-setting those stress hormones such as cortisol, helping to make you feel re-energised and able to perform better.

 You can do this exercise at any time of day and it’s a great way to just take a few moments and refocus;